Rake (tool): History

 Modern hand-rakes usually have steel, plastic, or bamboo teeth or tines, though historically they have been made with wood or iron.
 The handle is typically a ~1.5 m haft made of wood, bamboo, steel or fiberglass.
+Plastic rakes are generally lighter weight and lower cost.
+Because they can be fabricated in widths of greater dimensions they are more suitable for leaves which have recently been deposited.
+Metal tined rakes are better suited for spring raking when the debris is often wet or rotted and can best be collected when the metal tines penetrate to the thatch layer.

+Leaf rakes

-Leaf rakes, used like a broom to gather leaves, cut grass and debris, have long, flat teeth bent into an L-shape and fanned out from the point of attachment.
-This permits some flexibility to allow the teeth to conform to terrain, while also being light to minimise damage to vegetation.
-Compact, telescoping leaf rakes allow the teeth to be withdrawn by sliding a movable fixture point up the shaft.
+Leaf rakes are used to gather leaves and to cut grass and debris.
+They have long, flat teeth bent into an L-shape and fanned out from the point of attachment.
+This permits some flexibility to allow the teeth to conform to terrain, while also being light to minimize damage to vegetation.
+Telescoping leaf rakes allow the teeth to be withdrawn by sliding a movable fixture point up the shaft.

+Garden rakes

 Garden rakes typically have steel teeth and are intended for heavier use in soil and larger debris.
 They have long, stiff teeth which must be able to withstand abrasion and bending forces.

+Bow rakes

 Bow rakes are a subset of garden rakes which separate the handle and bar with a bow-shaped extension which allows the flat back of the bar to be used for levelling and scraping.
-These may have somewhat finer and shorter teeth and can perform a myriad of gardening and landscape tasks, and due to their more costly construction are likely to be a professional tool.
+These may have somewhat finer and shorter teeth and can perform many gardening and landscape tasks, and due to their more costly construction are likely to be a professional tool.
 Alternatively, a second set of differently shaped teeth may be added to the back of the bar.

+Landscaping rakes

+A landscaping rake resembles an oversized garden rake, with a longer head.
+A landscaping rake serves the purpose of smoothing and grading extensive soil areas or earth areas.
+It distinguishes itself from traditional leaf rakes or soil clod breakers due to its width.
+Typically, a landscaping rake has a head measuring 30 to 38 inches or even broader, featuring steel tines set at a 90-degree angle to the handle.

+Stone rakes

+A stone rake is similar to a landscape rake, but with a narrower head of about 18 to 28 inches and is constructed from steel or aluminum.
+The head sits at a 90-degree angle to the handle.